lck666666/starter-hugo-academic/content/zh/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/lck666
+- icon: cv
+  icon_pack: ai
+  link: uploads/resume.pdf

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
-- icon: cv
-  icon_pack: ai
-  link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "changkun.liu@connect.ust.hk"

 # Highlight the author in author lists? (true/false)
 highlight_name: false